azathioprine (generic name)

 - Women's Health

 What is this medicine?AZATHIOPRINE (ay za THYE oh preen) suppresses the immune system.
 It is used to prevent organ rejection after a transplant.
 It is also used to treat rheumatoid arthritis.
-The injection is given only when the medicine can not be taken by mouth.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: